How to keep roses alive forever: 4 easiest ways

 Silica takes the moisture out of your flowers without losing the shape or vibrancy of your flowers.

-Cover the bottom of a large container with a couple of inches of silica gel, then lay the flowers flat facing upwards at regular intervals.
+Cover the bottom of a large container with a couple of inches of silica gel, then lay the flowers flat.
+Have them facing upwards at regular intervals.
 Make sure they don’t touch.
 Sprinkle more gel over the flowers so it gets between all of the petals and totally covers the whole flower.

-Leave to dry for several weeks and when your flowers are dried as you like them, gently remove any residual gel with a soft make up brush.
+Leave to dry for several weeks until your flowers are dried as you like them.
+Then gently remove any residual gel with a soft make up brush.
 You flowers should now be paper dry whilst still retaining their colour and shape.

 You can re-use the silica gel (just make sure it dries out between uses).

 Although it’s non toxic, experts recommend using a mask and wearing gloves when working with it.
-This is because it can create a fine dust that you should avoid inhaling and it’s safest to protect your skin too.
+This is because it can create a fine dust that you should avoid inhaling.
+It’s safest to protect your skin too.
 To be honest the idea of using silica gel doesn’t really appeal to me as it feels too unnatural.
 If, however, you’re looking to find out how to keep roses alive forever this might give you the results you’re looking for.

 When to pick your flowers

-Don’t pick the roses you’re going to dry on a rainy day.
-You want them as dry as possible, so also avoid dewy mornings too – a dry day once the ground has dried out is best.
+Don’t pick the roses you’re going to dry on a rainy day, go for dry conditions.
+You want them as dry and free of fresh water as possible, so also avoid dewy mornings too – a dry day once the ground has dried out is best.

 Information